 But mango is not native to Peru.
-In fact it’s from India but the Spanish conquistadors brought it with them and it flourished in Peru.
+In fact it’s from India and is a common Vietnam fruit but the Spanish conquistadors brought it with them and it flourished in Peru.

 Mangos are a very cheap fruit in Peru and so you’ll find a lot of ice cream, juices and smoothies with mango.
 The most typical variety has a reddish skin and flesh that is more orange than yellow.

 Mango Season in Peru

 December to March

 Although you can find this Peruvian fruit around the world, it actually originated in the rainforest in Peru.

 More commonly known in English in as soursop, it has all the complex flavours you expect from fruit here.
 Some say it tastes like pineapple and strawberry, others can taste pear and kiwi.

 Like most fruits from the Amazon, it has quite a number of health benefits and many believe it can go as far as curing cancer.